havelsan/rust-dev-env/doc/09-rust-project-templates/README.md

         - Credentials are stored in $HOME/.cargo/credentials.toml , but registry/repository urls are stored in $HOME/.cargo/config.toml file.
 This will be explained in the next section.
         - NOTE: there is no way to override the variables in Cargo.toml using config.toml files.
 You should replace the key in Cargo.toml file using a linux command before executing it.
             * For Example : perl -pi -e "s/mykey=.*/mykey=$ENVVAR/" Cargo.toml
-    6. Publishing the crate to a registry
+    6. Publishing to a registry is explained in the item 11 of [Preparing Local Create Repository](../03.preparing-local-crate-repository)
-    7. rdlib : Rust dynamic lib with binary so.
+    7. RDLIB : Rust dynamic lib with binary so.
     8. Packaging
         - project/platform configurations
         - RPM